Kalumburu Remote Community School (5236)

 Mission

 Missions of several religious orders were set up across the Kimberley during the early 1900's at a number of sites.
 Formerly the 'Drysdale River Mission', Kalumburu Mission was founded in 1908 by Benedictine missionaries from New Norcia.
 The original settlement was at Pago, some 30 kilometres to the North East of present day Kalumburu.
 Shortage of water to serve the growing numbers of mission staff and aboriginal residents prompted a move to the present site in the period of 1932 to 1938.
-The Kalumburu Mission still plays an active role in the day-to-day activities of the residents of Kalumburu, running church services, a take-away store and diesel/unleaded fuel sales.
+The Kalumburu Mission still plays an active role in the day-to-day activities of the residents of Kalumburu, running church services and diesel/unleaded fuel sales.

 School Priorities

-The School Strategic Plan 2018-2020 lists the priority areas for the school as high quality teaching, high care environment, and empowering community.
-The plan is currently under review for the next period.
 We implement Positive Behaviour Supports school-wide and have the four behaviour expectations of being Strong, Smart, Safe and Caring.

 From 2019, the school has been part of the Kimberley Schools Project, a federally-funded initiative established to strengthen teaching pedagogy and improve outcomes for Kimberley students.
 The four pillars of the project are targeted teaching, better early years learning and care, regular attendance, and increased student and community engagement.
 Kalumburu School receives support in the form of professional learning, coaching and funding through its participation in the project.